 - 3.1 Members should not raise matters relating to the conduct or capability of a Council employee, or of employees collectively, at meetings held in public.
 This is a long-standing tradition in public service.
-Employees have no means of responding to criticisms like this in public. - 3.2 If a member feels that an officer has not treated him with proper respect or courtesy or has any concern about the conduct or capability of a Council employee, he should initially consider whether it would be appropriate to raise the matter through direct discussion with the employee concerned.
+Employees have no means of responding to criticisms like this in public. - 3.2 If a member feels that an officer has not treated them with proper respect or courtesy or has any concern about the conduct or capability of a Council employee, they should initially consider whether it would be appropriate to raise the matter through direct discussion with the employee concerned.
 Whether this is appropriate will depend largely on the nature and seriousness of the conduct, and the level of seniority of the employee.
-If the member fails to resolve the matter through discussion with the employee or feels that such an approach would not be appropriate, he should raise the matter with the relevant Executive Head.
+If the member fails to resolve the matter through discussion with the relevant Executive Head.
 The Executive Head will look into the facts and report back to the member.
-If the member continues to feel concerned, he should then report the facts to the Chief Executive who will look into the matter afresh.
+If the member continues to feel concerned, they should then report the facts to the Chief Executive who will look into the matter afresh.